mattvie/react-nodejs-101/README.md

 Routes on Node.js are different from routes on React.
 The routes on React are the routes your web app use (on the client-side) within a web page.
 It's all about UI and rendering components.
 Node.js routes, particularly when using Express, handle server-sided routing, and their responses to different HTTP requests.
 The four main HTTP requests methods are `GET`, `POST`, `PUT` and `DELETE`.

-To test your web API, you will need some sort of tool to try and send your HTTP requests, such as the online tool Postman, or the VS Code plugin Postcode.
+To test your web API, you will need some sort of tool to try and send your HTTP requests, such as the online tool Postman, or the VS Code plugin Postcode like I did.

 ### GET request

+To be added.

 ### POST request